What Is SLV? iShares Silver Trust

 SLV is iShares Silver Trust, an ETF that tracks LBMA Silver Price (physical silver) at a 0.50% expense ratio.
 Holds physical silver bullion, so shares track the spot silver price.
 Silver is both a precious metal and an industrial input (solar, electronics), which makes it more volatile than gold and more tied to the economic cycle.
 It pays no income and charges a 0.50% fee.

-SLV is issued by iShares and tracks LBMA Silver Price (physical silver), so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+SLV is issued by iShares and tracks LBMA Silver Price (physical silver), so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 SLV does not hold a basket of individual stocks.
 It gets its exposure synthetically, through derivatives such as swaps and futures rather than by owning the underlying shares, so there is no conventional top-10 equity holdings list.
 See the description above for what SLV actually tracks and how that exposure is built.